rcm/rcm.github.io/CIN2526/MultiObjective.md

 # Advantages of NSGA-III
 - Solves MaOPs: Specifically designed for problems with 4 or more objectives.
 - Maintains Diversity: Reference points effectively preserve diversity across the entire Pareto front.
-- Strong Selection: The niche-ing mechanism maintains selection pressure even when most solutions are non-dominated.
+- Strong Selection: The niching mechanism maintains selection pressure even when most solutions are non-dominated.
 - Flexible: A well-established and powerful tool for complex engineering and design problems.

 # Comparing Algorithms